open5e/open5e/source/monsters/tome-of-beasts/A/nihileth-aboleth/nihilethic-zombie.rst

 Nihilethic Zombie
 -----------------

-Created by the diseased will of nihileths, these zombies do their creator’s bidding without fear or hesitation.
+Created by the diseased will of a :ref:`tob:nihileth`, these zombies do their creator’s bidding without fear or hesitation.
 While their appearance differs from typical zombies, they too move with the same jerky motions and uneven gait as their undead brethren.